nicobambach/GATES/README.md

 ```
 `gates call` generates files containing variants called by either Mutect2 (somatic) or HaplotypeCaller (germline) in the VCF file format.
 The output folder is named based on analysis mode (`germline/`, `tumor_only_somatic/`, or `tumor_normal_somatic/`) and VCF file names include whether called variants are germline or somatic.

-Variants are automatically filtered based on GATK-recommended paramteres for germline and somatic variant discovery. `SAMPLE_NAME_passed_*_variants.vcf.gz` contains only variants that passed filtering, representing high-confidence calls. `SAMPLE_NAME_all_*_variants.vcf.gz` includes both passing and non-passing variants with the `FILTER` field annotated based on which filtering criteria each variant did not pass.
+Variants are automatically filtered based on GATK-recommended parameters for germline and somatic variant discovery. `SAMPLE_NAME_passed_*_variants.vcf.gz` contains only variants that passed filtering, representing high-confidence calls. `SAMPLE_NAME_all_*_variants.vcf.gz` includes both passing and non-passing variants with the `FILTER` field annotated based on which filtering criteria each variant did not pass.
 This file may be useful for quality control, however, it is recommended to use only passing variants for downstream analysis.

 ## Dependencies